FIND TIME TO STOP AT INGROW…

 Go in the Engine Shed where you can see engines under repair and being maintained such as the unique 1888-built LNWR ‘Coal Tank’ No. 1054 owned by the National Trust but restored and cared for since 1973 by the Bahamas Locomotive Society.
 This Accredited Museum also houses numerous displays and artefacts from the age of steam – try to find a piece of rail from the Cromford & High Peak Railway dating from the 1830’s and learn about “Bahamas”, our 135-ton express locomotive which is currently being overhauled so it can run once more on the main-line.

-New for 2015 was the BLS ‘Learning Coach’ – adjacent to the Station – available for schools and other interest groups during the year.
+Introduced in 2015, the BLS ‘Learning Coach’ – adjacent to the Station – is available for schools and other interest groups during the year.
 It will also house a varied programme of exhibitions of interest to all ages.
 Details can be found on the Bahamas Locomotive Society website, or 01535 690739 or 07825 632 123.

 More information about the Learning Coach and the education facilities it can offer, can be found on the can be found on the Ingrow Education Centre page of this website